Hello!!! My name is Valerie and I have Primary Biliary Cholangitis …

 At one point I can remember suffering with pain and I went into A&E and had various tests to see if I had a blood clot.
-I think I was admitted to the wards for further investigations.
+I was admitted to the wards for further investigations.
 After puzzling them for a while they eventually diagnosed Vasculitis relating to my PBC.
 They also found that one of my vertebrae was crumbling too.
 Was given various other tablets to take and sent home.

-It was the head liver doctor in Oxford (who was such a lovely friendly lady) who said to me I think you need a transplant now.
-I’ve known for many years that it would come to this but very upsetting when you are told that’s what needs to happen now.
+It was the head liver doctor in Oxford (who was such a lovely friendly lady) who said to me ‘I think you need a transplant’.
+I knew for many years that it would come to this but it’s very upsetting when you are told that it actually needs to happen.
 She said she would email the doctor in Birmingham and explain everything to him and that I would get an appointment.

 So at the beginning of December I went to see one of the liver doctors in Birmingham who confirmed what she had said.
 I needed to stay on a ward for a week to have various tests on my heart, lungs etc to see if I was fit enough to withstand the operation.
-I would also meet the surgeon, anaesthetist, dietician etc. and the Transplant Coordinator would meet with me and my family to explain the procedure.
+I would also meet the surgeon, anaesthetist, dietician etc and the Transplant Coordinator would meet with me and my family to explain the procedure.
 They would then have their weekly meeting and decide if I would go on to the transplant list.

-(You can read about everything that happened around that time if you click on my Archives posts at the bottom on the right)
+You can read about everything that happened around that time if you click on my Archives posts at the bottom on the right.

 So far everything is going well now.
 Long may that continue 🙂